joshuajhindley/Cluedo/README.md

 # Cluedo
 This is a graphics based Cluedo game written in Java.

-This game was created by [Joshua Hindley](https://github.com/joshuajhindley) and [Joshua Harwood](https://github.com/JoshuaHarwood) as an assignment at Victoria University of Wellington in 2019.
+This game was created by [Joshua Hindley](https://github.com/joshuajhindley) and [Joshua Harwood](https://github.com/JoshuaHarwood) for an assignment for a course at Victoria University of Wellington in 2019.

 There are two options to run this application.
 You must have Java 8 installed for both of them.
 #### Option 1: